 There are three central components of Grafana that allow the implementation of business metrics analysis: panels, dashboards, and the reporting functionality.

 The panel is the basic element in Grafana that represents visualization.
-With a panel, you can create a plot that visualizes the given metric or even several metrics.
+With a panel, you create a plot that visualizes the given metric or metrics.
 When the panel is ready, you can share it with your coworkers.

 The dashboard is simply a collection of panels.
-Having all visualizations in one place you can comprehensively understand what is going on with the business.
+Having all visualizations in one place can help you comprehensively understand what is happening with the business.
 When the dashboard is ready, you can use the reporting functionality of Grafana to automatically and regularly create PDF reports and share them among stakeholders.

-There are several kinds of panels, each is responsible for a particular visualization type.
+There are several kinds of panels, and each is responsible for a particular visualization type.

 The Graph panel is one of the most used panels.
-It can be created in the form of a line chart (when the x-axis is time), series chart (when the x-axis is the categories of values), or histogram (the bar chart which shows the distribution of values).
+It is created in the form of a line chart (when the x-axis is time), series chart (when the x-axis is the categories of values), or histogram (the bar chart which shows the distribution of values).

 For example, a line chart can be used to visualize business metrics that vary frequently over time (say, a website’s traffic).
 Series charts are good for visualizing sales by different products, business divisions, geographical locations, etc. Distributions of many metrics are also very interesting for businesses.
 For instance, a histogram type can be used to show the distribution of net promotion scores given by the clients.

-Below you can see the example of a graph panel with the website’s traffic visualization.
+Below the example graph panel shows the website’s traffic visualization.

-Table panel is a convenient form of representation for some business metrics.
-Probably, it should be used in cases where there is a lot of important data to show, and the stakeholders are more interested in seeing a complete information overview than fancy visualizations.
-Using table panels you can mark values as “good”, “warning”, “critical”, or as other states by changing the colour of the box.
-For example, if you have a table showing customer churn by different subscription plans, the values from the “normal” range can be highlighted with the green color, values that are slightly higher could be marked by yellow, and the significantly higher values would be red.
+A table panel is a convenient form of representation for some business metrics.
+It should be used in cases where there is a lot of important data to show, and the stakeholders are more interested in seeing a complete information overview than fancy visualizations.
+Using table panels you can mark values as “good”, “warning”, “critical”, or as other states by changing the color of the box.
+For example, if you have a table showing customer churn by different subscription plans, the values from the “normal” range can be highlighted with the green color, slightly higher values could be marked by yellow, and the significantly higher values would be red.

 Below you can find an example of a table panel that displays the total number of visitors to the firm’s website over the latest minute split by the region:

-Gauge panel is a way of visualizing business metrics that can vary quickly over short periods of time.
+A gauge panel is a way of visualizing business metrics that can vary quickly over short periods.
 An example could be the website’s traffic.
 However, this is not a classic visualization for most business metrics, it is rather a monitoring tool.
 So, you need to decide whether you require it in your particular case.

-Below you can see an example of how the gauge panel, which represents customer churn, could look like.
-It shows that currently we have 3 customers who churned over the specified period of time.
+Below you can see an example of what the gauge panel, which represents customer churn, could look like.
+It shows that currently, we have 3 customers who churned over the specified time period.
 If the number grows, it can reach the yellow region, which means that the churn is higher than usual.
-When the value is in the red region, this means that the churn is of the critical level, and the urgent measures should be taken.
+When the value is in the red region, this means that the churn is at a critical level, and urgent measures should be taken.

-Singlestat panel is somewhat similar to stat panel.
-It also displays a single value, but it gets this value by summarizing the time-series (by computing the average, the sum of values, or min or max values).
+The Singlestat panel is somewhat similar to the stat panel.
+It also displays a single value, but it gets this value by summarizing the time series (by computing the average, the sum of values, or min or max values).
 It is possible to customize a singlestat panel by prefix, postfix, specifying units, and representing information as the text value (for example: “Clicks: 25% from target users”).

-On the image below you can see three Singlestat panels that represent information about smartphones, laptops, and total sales of all products over the last 5 minutes.
+In the image below, you can see three Singlestat panels that represent information about smartphones, laptops, and total sales of all products over the last 5 minutes.